siggame/siggame.github.io/MegaMinerAI-Rules.md

 ### Traveling Competitors

-Competitors who intend to travel to Rolla to participate in MegaMinerAI should notify SIG-Game as soon as possible.
-This will enable SIG-Game to request enough temporary accounts for competitors.
+Competitors who intend to travel to Rolla to participate in MegaMinerAI should notify ACM-Game as soon as possible.
+This will enable ACM-Game to request enough temporary accounts for competitors.
 Additionally, S&T’s IT department requires personal contact information from visitors to enable network access for personal devices.
-If a visiting competitor fails to inform SIG-Game of their travel plans, that competitor may be unable to use S&T’s network to obtain Internet access.
+If a visiting competitor fails to inform ACM-Game of their travel plans, that competitor may be unable to use S&T’s network to obtain Internet access.

 Schedule and Phases of Competition